ayago/adapter-pattern/README.md

 This is a sample spring boot project which demonstrates how we can use Hexagonal Architecture (aka Ports and Adapters pattern) to isolate the domain layer from the http and database adapters.
-We want to isolate to use this pattern so that we can decouple the domain from the application or infrastructure.
+We want to use this pattern so that we can decouple the domain from the application or infrastructure.

 ## Project implementation